duke-git/lancet/docs/strutil.md

 ### <span id="Before">Before</span>
-<p>Creates substring in source string before position when char first appear.</p>
+<p>Returns the substring of the source string up to the first occurrence of the specified string.</p>

 <b>Signature:</b>